rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 <!-- Looking for symptoms of people's attitudes, or the topic coming up in public conversation.
 Things or conferences that are renewed.
 Polls etc...  -->

+- What will be the first country to legalized human genome editing?
+- What country will have the largest use of gene-therapy?
+- What will be the first country to legalize gene-editing?
+- How

 ### [Selected Questions](#selected-questions)